hpcleuven/VscDocumentation/source/antwerp/gpu_computing_uantwerp.rst

 The GPU compute nodes are managed through a separate queue, so you will need to explicitly specify it when submitting your job.
-We also configured the GPU nodes as shared resources, meaning that different users can simultaneously use a portion of the same node.
-However, every user will have exclusive access to the number of GPUs requested.
+We also configured the GPU nodes as shared resources, so that two users could each get exclusive access to a single, dedicated GPU at the same time.

 To submit a job on a GPU compute node and get a single GPU, use the qsub command